How To Unclog a Bathroom Sink Drain

 An drain auger, a smaller version of a drain snake, can be inserted down the sink drain or you can remove the P-trap fitting beneath the sink and insert it there.
 The advantage is that if you are driving the auger deep into the drain line, there will be less friction than if it has to weave its way through the trap before reaching the drain line.
 To remove the P-trap, simply unscrew the two collars at either end of the "U" shaped pipe.
 Insert the drain snake as far as you can, then turn the set screw tight to hold the auger cable and crank the handle (or use a power drill on some models).
 As you crank the handle the auger tip grinds at the clog.
 Continue to insert to auger cable as far as it will go.
 If the auger gets stuck, reverse the direction of cranking and pull gently on the cable to extract a short length.
 Then resume forward action.

 The last method, our favorite because it has worked so well for us in the past, is the blow bag.
 Imagine a heavy duty balloon that screws onto the end of a hose.
-Picture a balloon with holes on the other end and that it is small enough to fit into a pipe.
+Picture a balloon with small holes on the opposite end and whole thing is narrow enough to fit into a pipe.
 Slide the blow bag as far as you can, into the pipe under the sink and turn on the hose.
 The first thing the bag does is inflate with water until it is securely wedged in the pipe.
 Now water starts spurting out the other end to blast away at the clog.
 Leave it on for a while and the force of the water will push the clog all the way out to the main sewer line.
 To remove it, turn off the water, wait a few seconds for it to deflate and then gently pull it out from the drain.
 Reconnect the section of pipe removed earlier and you should have a clear running drain.